 IERAPETRA Crete: Ierapetra is reasonable big town in South East Crete.
 It is a popular holiday resort.
 In the harbour of the city is a Venetian fortress.
 Just outside the boulevard are some beautiful beaches.
 There are daily boats going from Ierapetra to the beautiful island Chrissi (Donkey Island), where almost nobody lives.
 There are just some taverns that are open in the day.
 It is worth it to go there if you like to snorkel in the crystal clear water and love sunbathing.

 KERA Crete: On the way to Lassithi Plateau is the little village Kera, named after the famous Kera Kardiotissa monastery.
-This monastery was built at the beginning of the 14th century.
+They built this monastery at the beginning of the 14th century.
 In winter it is nice and quiet here, but during summer it can get busy with tourists.

 KNOSSOS Crete: Knossos is the largest Minoan palace.
-The palace was built around 2000 BC.
-People suspect that the palace was destroyed by the outburst of the volcano of Santorini (around 1450 BC). .
+The palace is from around 2000 BC.
+People suspect that the palace was destroyed by the outburst of the volcano of Santorini (around 1450 BC).
 The palace was excavated and partially restored under the direction of Arthur Evans in the earliest years of the 20th century.
 Unfortunately he used a lot of imagination while rebuilding Knossos.
 The labyrinth en de King’s Hall stayed intact.
-Knossos is opened all year round.
+Knossos is open all year round.